 Accessing Output#

 Currently the easiest way to access production output directly is by using XRootD.
-There are various methods available to access the XRootD PFNs.
+There are various methods available to access the XRootD PFNs:

-The Analysis Productions web application#
+The web application#

+All available productions and datasets produced by Analysis Productions system, grouped by analysis, are available on the LHCb Analysis Productions website.
 It is possible to view the samples as a list, with their state:

 ../_images/list_datasets.png